 Polymer clay is an accessible, colourful and versatile material – a lot of fun to use, but even better with some introductory tips to get you going.

-There are different types of clays and bake times, and different techniques to create shapes, blend colours, emboss, and express your colourful polymer visions!
+There are different types of clays and bake times, and different techniques to create shapes, blend colours, and tools to make imprints in your polymer.

 What will we cover?